Beanmasters/CodeVoyant-VisualStudio/README.md

 * **Support:** For any issues with licensing (e.g., your key isn’t working, or you purchased but didn’t receive a key), contact support through email (CodeVoyant@beanmasters.com) or Gumroad for assistance.

-* **License Agreement:** The extension comes with a software license agreement (see *License.txt* in the installation or on the GitHub repo).
+* **License Agreement:** The extension comes with a software license agreement (see *[License.txt](https://github.com/Beanmasters/CodeVoyant_Lite_for_VisualStudio/blob/main/License.txt)* in the installation or on the GitHub repo).
 It basically states that the software is provided as-is, and that using third-party AI services through it is at your own risk.
 It prohibits redistributing the extension or attempting to reverse-engineer it.
 By activating, you agree to these terms.

 ## Troubleshooting & FAQ

 * **“The extension isn’t doing anything when I click generate.”**
-  – Make sure you have some code selected.
+  – Make sure you have some code selected or are right-clicking on a method name.
 The tool will not run if nothing is selected, and will show a message “No code selected.”.
 Also confirm your license/trial is still valid; if not, it will refuse to run.
 Check the Output window for any error logs.
 Lastly, ensure your configuration (API keys, etc.) is correct; an invalid API key could result in no response.

 * **“I got an error about token limit or API.”**
   – This means either you hit a self-imposed token limit (adjust in Options or set to -1 for unlimited), or the AI service returned an error.
 For OpenAI, common errors are invalid API key, or model not found (check model name), or quota exceeded.
 For Azure, ensure your endpoint URL and deployment name are correct and that your resource has available quota.
 For Ollama, the error might say it can’t connect to the endpoint – ensure Ollama is running and the URL is correct.